ajahne/one-on-ones/README.md

 - [A few books](#a-few-books)

 ## Objective
 Why did I make this?
-To help managers (and makers) conduct better one-on-ones that will build healthy work places, motivate people and teams, and enable organizations to create amazing $%!#.
+To help managers (and makers) conduct better one-on-ones that will intern facilitate healthy work places, motivate people and teams, and enable organizations to create amazing $%!#.
 Wait all that from some one-on-ones?
 Yeah!
 All that.

 > Conducting effective one-on-ones is the single most important investment you can make in your team.
 Full stop.

-During management training, conversations with mamangers, and discussions with direct reports, I get a lot of questions on one-on-ones.
+During management training, conversations with managers, and discussions with direct reports, I get a lot of questions on one-on-ones.
 How should I run them?
 How can I come prepared?
 What should be on my agenda?
 How often should we have them?
 I find myself sharing numerous resources often.

 To help facilitate productive one-on-one meetings, I have put together this list of resources.
 My top recommendations outlines the essential links to begin your journey.
 Think of this as a one-on-one crash course, the one-on-one 101 if you will.
 The other sections are more specific (e.g. for Managers, Makers, lists of questions, etc.) and are geared to specific roles or situations.